kaythensley/armchairhistorian/_posts/2017-07-16-week-twenty-eight.md

 **Author:** Georgette Heyer

-**Status:** This one requiresa bit of clarification. _April Lady_ is a novella and it is usually packaged with _Pistols for Two_, a collection of short stories.
+**Status:** This one requires a bit of clarification. _April Lady_ is a novella and it is usually packaged with _Pistols for Two_, a collection of short stories.
 So this is actually 12 tales in one. _April Lady_ feels like an early draft for _The Convenient Marriage_ (see down the page).
 All the short stories are lovely -but people get paired off almost instantly in most cases, which strains credulity a bit (even in this genre).

 **Result:** Shallow as it is, I really dislike the cover of this book.
 I think I shall send it on and see if I can get it electronically.

 ---
-**Title:** _The Talisman RIng_
+**Title:** _The Talisman Ring_

 **Author:** Georgette Heyer